-Here we share a story of CA Steffi Almeida, who was always the BRIGHT child but still experienced failure in CA Final and how she picked herself from there!
+Here we share a story of CA Steffi Almeida, who was always the BRIGHT child but still experienced failure in the CA Final, and how she picked herself from there!

 Steffi is a qualified Chartered Accountant from The Institute of Chartered Accountants of India (ICAI).

 "What has CA taught you," we asked.
 "Was it worth it?!" we went on further.

 With that vibrant, energetic smile she replied: "The grass is greener on the other side."

 While the proverb may intend to mean otherwise, I’m here to tell you why this statement is so true in the life of a prospective CA.